Deepanker5/Deepanker5/README.md

 **`Mathematics and operations research student`**

-Learning about the intersection between Matheamtics, Machine Learning and finance
+Learning about the intersection between Mathematics, Machine Learning and Finance

 ---